Polynomial Cohomology and Polynomial Maps on Nilpotent Groups: Notation and conventions

 \subsubsection{Topological groups}

-A 'group' $G$ will always mean simply an abstract group without any topology.
-We will abbreviate 'locally compact second countable (unimodular)' by 'lcsc' (respectively 'lcscu').
-We denote the identity element in $G$ by $\bbb_G$, leaving out the subscript whenever possible.
+The term `group' will always mean an abstract group without any topology, and we will follow the standard convention and abbreviate `locally compact second countable by `lcsc'.
+We denote the identity element in a group $G$ by $\mathbf{1}_G$, leaving out the subscript whenever this does not lead to ambiguity.
+Lastly, we will denote the inversion map $g\mapsto g^{-1}$ by $\inv\colon G\to G$ whenever notationally convenient, and the center of $G$ by $Z(G)$.
+The product map is occasionally denoted by $m\colon G\times G \to G$ and the map $(g,h) \mapsto gh^{-1}$ by $\tilde{m}$.